hcrlab/PR2-usr-lib-robot/README.md

 ## Current changes
 - Makes the robot's head tilt up (`look_up.sh`) before the robot is stopped.
 This prevents the head from slamming down too hard.
 - Randomly shows a tip about `robot claim -m` if the robot is claimed without the `-m` option.
+- Informs users that it's okay to kill rws processes.